Angélica Lozano: Activism

 Lozano, who is an out bisexual, is an activist for LGBT rights.
 After being elected to the House of Representatives in 2014, Lozano stated that her position shows that the, “fight in the name of equality and respect, justice and the recognition of our rights has been achieved.”
 Also in May 2014, she took part in a training program in Bogotá backed by USAID that lasted for four days, from May 30 to June 2.
 Many other Colombian LGBTQ activists attended alongside a number of US representatives.
-This training was part of USAID’s LGBTI Global Development Partnership, which aims to create a network of LGBT advocacy groups with local businesses.
+This training was part of USAID's LGBTI Global Development Partnership, which aims to create a network of LGBT advocacy groups with local businesses.
 This initiative will invest 11 million dollars in LGBT advocacy groups in various developing countries.
 The program is designed to last for the next four years.

 Controversy

 So far, Lozano's term has not been without controversy.
 In 2014, Lozano was shown to be in a relationship with a fellow female senator, Claudia López.
 This relationship sparked a lawsuit from a Colombian senator and Evangelical pastor, Victor Velásquez.
 He cited Article 179 of the Colombian Constitution which states that two people who are in any form of relationship cannot serve in Congress at the same time.
 Eventually, the charges were dropped after Lozano and López countered that the stipulation does not apply due to the illegality of marriage equality and civil unions for same-sex couples in Colombia.
-Lozano and López married in December 2019, following López's election as mayor of Bogota.
+Lozano and López married in December 2019, following López's election as mayor of Bogotá.